zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework-extensions.md

 # Entity Framework Extensions

-The methods we used for adding, updating, and deleting items to and from the database are part of the Entity Framework and are very easy to get started and work with.
+The methods we used to add, update, and deleting items to and from the database is part of the Entity Framework and are very easy to get started and work with.
 But, the problem with Entity Framework, in general, is that it can be quite slow when dealing with big data sets.
-So, when doing CRUD operations with Entity Framework with thousands of items, you can and will experience performance issues.
+So, when doing CRUD operations with Entity Framework with thousands of items, you can experience performance issues.

-To be able to solve the performance issues that Entity Framework can have, we can take advantage of some additional packages that offer support for Entity Framework and significantly improve CRUD operations when dealing with massive data sets.
+To solve the performance issues that Entity Framework can have, we can take advantage of some additional packages that offer support for Entity Framework and significantly improve CRUD operations when dealing with massive data sets.

 We will take a look at the Entity Framework Extensions package and the methods it includes in the following chapters.